nottrobin/robinwinslow.uk/_drafts/Stop expecting remote teams to work like office teams.md

 ---
-description: dunno yet
+title: Offices are expensive
-title: Working in an office is too expensive for my team
+description: The costs of running an office-based team just couldn't be justified after the pandemic
 ---

 *This is one post where that ubiquitous disclaimer is actually needed: These are my personal opinions, they are not the official position of Canonical.
 All stated facts are simply my impression, pulled from my flawed memory.
 I haven't checked them with anyone.*